-In Ohio businesses and HR professionals are aware of the importance of being able to locate trustworthy and competent workers to ensure workplace safety as they grow their business.
+In Ohio, businesses and HR professionals are aware of the importance of locating trustworthy and competent workers to ensure workplace safety as they grow their businesses.

-Whatever field your business may be operating in performing an Ohio background check is an essential part of your hiring process.
+Whatever field your business may be operating in, performing an Ohio background check is essential for your hiring process.

 The lawful requirements for compliance require you to be aware of any new laws and have the sources to locate the kinds of information you need to satisfy your requirements for hiring.

-When you partner in conjunction with The Koleman Group LLC, you'll find that we are aware of all relevant local, federal, as well as state laws, and keep track of the changes that occur.
-We are always in compliance with the FCRA and conduct complete Ohio background checks prior to employment for companies that are located within Cleveland, Columbus, Cincinnati, Toledo, and more.
+When you partner with The Koleman Group LLC, you'll find that we know all relevant local, federal, and state laws and keep track of the changes that occur.
+In addition, we are always in compliance with the FCRA and conduct complete Ohio background checks before employment for companies that are located within Cleveland, Columbus, Cincinnati, Toledo, and more.

 We've created this thorough guide to assist you in understanding what is involved in the employment background check process in Ohio.

-Employers and third-party reports (CRAs) who make use of the information in Ohio background checks before hiring must adhere to the local, state and federal laws that are in force.
+Employers and third-party reports (CRAs) who use the information in Ohio background checks before hiring must adhere to the local, state, and federal laws in force.